 This exercise for start stop continue does not require any type of project management software, although there are several companies that offer it.
 Many business owners use Excel, Google Sheets, a whiteboard, or a printout when adopting this particular method.
 Simply mark three columns “start,” “stop,” “continue” (from left to right) on the digital or physical resource used to conduct the meeting.

 You don’t need project management software for the start stop continue technique.
 Many basic programs and simple materials will work.

 Who’s It For?

 Any person in charge of leading a team can facilitate a start stop continue meeting to increase their direct reports’ productivity.
 This includes CEOs, directors, managers, and team leaders.
 While this exercise does need someone to lead the meeting, it also requires team participation.
 This means the start stop continue method cannot be completed independently by one person.
 For this reason, there must be at the very least two people present during the meeting.
 In terms of how many people can join in on this ideation for implementation session, it depends on the number of employees the facilitator feels comfortable hosting.
 For example, if you have a team of 50, but can’t manage this many ideas in one meeting, only meet with your top 10 key players.

-Aside from using it as a problem solving technique, you can also use it when reviewing:
+Aside from using the start stop continue template as a problem-solving technique, you can also use it when reviewing:

 - Project success

 - Leadership performance